MicrosoftDocs/azure-devops-docs/docs/build-release/packages/jenkins.md

 ---
-title: Use Jenkins with Visual Studio Team Services to publish packages of binary components
+title: Use Jenkins with VSTS to publish packages of binary components
 description: Working with feeds in Jenkins-CI ms.assetid: FC3EC349-1F9B-42A7-B523-495F21BC73F6 ms.prod: vs-devops-alm